ABelliqueux/blender_io_export_psx_mesh/README.md

 ```bash
 git clone https://github.com/ABelliqueux/blender_io_export_psx_mesh.git
 ```
-3. Enable the add-on in Blender by going to user preferences, Add-ons tab, and enable `Import-Export: PSX TMesh exporter`.

-You'll need to have [pngquant](https://pngquant.org/) and [img2tim](https://github.com/Lameguy64/img2tim) utilities installed and in your path for PNG to TIM conversion.
+3. Dependencies

+Here are the dependencies you should have in your path :

+  * [pngquant](https://pngquant.org/) : convert image to 4/8bpp palettized  pngs
+  * [ffmpeg](https://ffmpeg.org/) : convert audio to WAV
+  * [img2tim](https://github.com/Lameguy64/img2tim) : convert image to psx TIM
+  * [wav2vag](https://github.com/ColdSauce/psxsdk/blob/master/tools/wav2vag.c) : convert WAV to psx VAG
+  * [psxavenc](https://github.com/ABelliqueux/candyk-psx/tree/master/toolsrc/psxavenc) : convert WAV to psx XA
+  * [xainterleave](https://github.com/ABelliqueux/candyk-psx/tree/master/toolsrc/xainterleave) : interleave psx XA files

 Windows executables are provided for convenience in this repo.

-For users with Imagemagick installed, there is an option when exporting to use that instead of pngquant.
+For users with **Imagemagick** installed, there is an option when exporting to use that instead of pngquant.

+4. Enable the add-on in Blender by going to user preferences, Add-ons tab, and enable `Import-Export: PSX TMesh exporter`.

 On Linux : `~/.config/blender/2.79/scripts/addons`
 On macOS : `./Blender.app/Contents/Resources/2.79/addons`